6 Mai 2026

 Confidentiality is often cited as one of arbitration’s key advantages – but how absolute is it in practice?
 A panel of leading practitioners and in-house counsel will discuss practical challenges, legal limits, and emerging trends in maintaining confidentiality, from sensitive commercial disputes to cross-border enforcement issues.
 Join us for a candid discussion on whether confidentiality in arbitration is truly guaranteed – or more myth than reality.

-14:30 – 14:40 | Impulse Talk
+14:30 – 14:40 | Impulse Talk “Improving Efficiency in Arbitration: Tactics, Trends and Tools”

 14:40 – 15:00 | Coffee Break and Networking